Azure/azure-powershell/documentation/migration-guides/Az.1.0.0-migration-guide.md

 Get-AzureRmStorageAccount | Get-AzureStorageContainer | Get-AzureStorageBlob
 ```

-Running ```Enable-AzureRmALias -Scope CurrentUser``` will enable the aliases for all powershell sessions you open, so that after executing thsi cmdlet, a script like this would not need to be changed at all.:
+Running ```Enable-AzureRmAlias -Scope CurrentUser``` will enable the aliases for all powershell sessions you open, so that after executing this cmdlet, a script like this would not need to be changed at all:
 ```powershell
 Get-AzureRmStorageAccount | Get-AzureStorageContainer | Get-AzureStorageBlob
 ```